LigaData/spark/docs/sql-data-sources-parquet.md

 ### Hive metastore Parquet table conversion

-When reading from Hive metastore Parquet tables and writing to non-partitioned Hive metastore Parquet tables, Spark SQL will try to use its own Parquet support instead of Hive SerDe for better performance.
+When reading from and writing to Hive metastore Parquet tables, Spark SQL will try to use its own Parquet support instead of Hive SerDe for better performance.
 This behavior is controlled by the `spark.sql.hive.convertMetastoreParquet` configuration, and is turned on by default.

 #### Hive/Parquet Schema Reconciliation